nataliaberrios/tsunami-wave-focusing/README.md

 ## Scientific question
 How well do finite-difference shallow water models reproduce theoretical tsunami propagation?

-To explore this, the jupyter notebook creates figures comparing the simulation outputs to theoretical expressions for the wave speed (c = sqrt(gH)) and Green's law (which predicts how wave amplitude should increase as water depth decreases).
+To explore this, the jupyter notebook creates figures comparing the simulation outputs to theoretical expressions for the wave speed (c = sqrt(gH)) and Green's law (which predicts how wave amplitude should increase as water depth decreases, shown in wave shoaling amplification plot).
+Note that the simulations appear not to agree well with the wave height predicted by Green's law.
+This is likely because Green's law is most applicable to a case in which a plane wave propagates normal to the coast in 1D, so the discrepency might be due to geometric spreading in two dimensions or reflections from the domain boundaries that have not been completely dampened by the absorbing boundary conditions.

 Does the continental shelf bathymetry along the northern California coast preferentially focus waves onto the Mavericks location?